daveknockwin/MSDS6306-CS2/CS2.md

 Table: Fitting linear model: log.survival.percent ~ log.literate.rate
 $\hat{\mu}(log(Survival Percent)|log(Literate Rate)) = 0.126 + 0.894 * log(Literate Rate)$

+The doubling of the literate rate if male youth results in a change of 85% increase in the rate of males surviving to 65.

 About 49.5% of the variation in the log of Survival Rate is explained by the log of the Literate Rate.